Employing an Apprentice

-Haddon Training has over 20 years’ experience with apprenticeships in the equine industry.
+Haddon Training has over 20 years’ experience with apprenticeships.
 We’re award-winning and recognised by OFSTED as Grade 1: “Outstanding”.

 We work with a range of Animal Care employers across the South West of England and Wales.
 The Animal Care Apprenticeships complete the Framework which includes the Diploma.

 Our vocationally experienced Trainer-Coaches (formerly Assessors) have a wealth of experience from working in the industry.
 They will visit the Apprentice on-site once every 4-6 weeks to coach, support and mentor the young person through the programme.
 Our Trainer-Coaches will also want to meet the employer or trainer to discuss the apprentice’s progress and help develop them in areas where their skills may be lacking.

 Don’t forget the Welsh Government offer a financial grant of up to £3500 (if eligible). (see below for more detail)

 We see an apprenticeship as an equal partnership between the Training Provider, the Learner and the Employer.